Rinderpest: Rinderpest in 19th-century Africa

 Complaint by both Boer and Tswana groups was focused on the government rather than mutual hostility.
 Fencing, and quarantining coupled with killing of infected cattle, was a policy barely controllable in the expanses of the colony, though it had some success in England.
 However, fencing resulted in herd-mingling and consequent infection.
-The Tswana herds were quarantined together; the Boer herds were also quarantined but on their own land.
-The system was very unpopular.
-The policy was scorned and pilloried in the press: plenty of reports came out to the effect that the disease was spread by the quarantine guards and by the vets, all of whom were less than careful about disinfecting themselves.
-It is plausible that the major spreader of disease should be negligent government officials or contractors moving directly from areas known to be diseased to other areas in protective quarantine.
+The Tswana herds were quarantined together; the Boer herds were also quarantined, but on their own land.
+The system was very unpopular, and the policy was scorned and pilloried in the press; plenty of reports came out to the effect that the disease was spread by the quarantine guards and by the veterinarians, all of whom were less than careful about disinfecting themselves.

+The major spreader of disease plausibly could have been negligent government officials or contractors moving directly from areas known to be diseased to other areas in protective quarantine.
 In Southern Bechuanaland alone, over 400 men were hired as quarantine guards.
-Owners from both groups resisted the guards and the Boers vigorously resisted the killing of their cattle.
-It is likely both groups raised the fences, and several Boer groups deliberately spread the disease in order to claim the compensation.
-By 1896, it was generally recognised the government campaign had completely failed, overwhelmed by a storm of contributory causes to the spread of the disease.
+Owners from both groups resisted the guards, and the Boers vigorously resisted the killing of their cattle.
+Both groups likely raised the fences, and several Boer groups deliberately spread the disease to claim the compensation.
+By 1896, the government campaign was generally recognised as having completely failed, overwhelmed by a storm of contributory causes to the spread of the disease.

 The outbreak in the 1890s killed an estimated 80–90% of all cattle in eastern and southern Africa.
 Sir Arnold Theiler was instrumental in developing a vaccine that curbed the epizootic.
 The consequences for the Africans were especially severe.
-Though cattle numbers revived subsequently, the consequent human toll was mass starvation in the absence of herding, hunting and farming.
-It is estimated that the human losses were as high as one-third of the population of Ethiopia and two-thirds of the Maasai people of Tanzania.
+Though cattle numbers revived subsequently, the consequent human toll was mass starvation in the absence of herding, hunting, and farming.
+The human losses were estimated to be as high as one-third of the population of Ethiopia and two-thirds of the Maasai people of Tanzania.
 This famine caused significant depopulation in sub-Saharan Africa, allowing thornbush to colonise.
-This formed ideal habitat for tsetse fly, which carries sleeping sickness, and is unsuitable for livestock; "hence the European view of an empty unspoiled Africa teeming with game".
+This formed ideal habitat for tsetse fly, which carries sleeping sickness and is unsuitable for livestock; "hence the European view of an empty unspoiled Africa teeming with game".